Carpal Tunnel Syndrome Treatment

 Carpel Tunnel Syndrome

 Carpal tunnel syndrome is a condition indicated by pressure onto the median nerve in the carpal tunnel.
-The carpal tunnel is a narrow passageway surrounded by bones and ligaments on the palm side of your hand.
+The carpal tunnel is a narrow passage on the inner side of your hand surrounded by bones and ligaments.
 Compression of the median nerve causes symptoms such as:

 The symptoms primarily affect your thumb and fingers (thumb, index finger, and middle finger).